 If so, we reckon you’re losing sleep thinking that bailiffs will be knocking your door.
 Well , please don’t worry too much.

-Creditors of unsecured debts cannot send bailiffs (or enforcement agents, as they’re now officially known) to your home.
+Creditors of unsecured debts can’t send bailiffs (or enforcement agents, as they’re officially known) to your home.

-Creditors can send, or threaten to send, doorstep collectors but it’s really important to realise that these people have no more power than someone ringing you.
-Quite often it’s just a scare tactic.
+Creditors can send, or threaten to send, doorstep debt collectors.
+But it’s really important to know that they have no more power than someone ringing you.
+They are not bailiffs!
+They just look a lot like them…

 When are bailiffs called?

-Find out more about what creditors can and can’t do, and if you’re worried or losing sleep over your debts, creditors, debt collectors or bailiffs please contact us or use our online counselling service Debt Remedy.
+Find out more about what creditors can and can’t do, and if you’re worried or losing sleep over your debts, creditors, debt collectors or bailiffs please contact us or use our online debt help service.